christopherrobin/Christophers-Next-Template/README.md

 - `src/lib/` — Prisma and authentication logic
 - `prisma/` — Prisma schema and migrations
 - `public/` — Static assets and icons
+- `__tests__/` — Unit and component tests
+- `e2e/` — End-to-end tests

+## Customization

+Extend or modify any part to fit your project:

+- Add new pages or API routes in `src/app/`
+- Create custom UI components in `src/components/`
+- Adjust authentication logic in `src/lib/auth.ts`
+- Update styles via Tailwind config or CSS

 ## Scripts